CDP use cases: From marketing and CRM to the enterprise

 A CRM system collects first-party data from a potential customer and then tracks that customer via any additional data your company collects about them – including email communication with your team, calls, web pages visited, and products used – throughout their lifetime with your company.

-They do this by considering relationships and how gathered insights weave a narrative before, during, and after a customer has been won.
+They do this by using gathered insights to weave a narrative before, during, and after a customer has been won.

-Successful businesses will look for innovative ways of engaging the customer through experience architecture.
-What this ultimately means is that relationship management systems that manage to successfully leverage data insights in real-time to provide an outsized customer experience will win in the digital revolution.
+Growing trends include developing more socially aware experiences based on the customer journey using omnichannel marketing and looking for innovative ways of engaging the customer through experience architecture.
+Relationship management systems that successfully leverage data insights in real-time to provide an outsized customer experience will win in the digital revolution.

 Since customer retention is crucial to brand growth, and competition is increasing within nearly all industries, CRM is more important than ever.